How to Keep Your Nonprofit Compliant in Massachusetts

 When is the Massachusetts charitable registration renewal deadline?

-What documents are required for Massachusetts charitable registration?
+What documents are required for Massachusetts charitable registration renewal?

-For Massachusetts charitable registration renewal, you typically need: Certificate for Solicitation, Charter/Articles of Organization, Constitution and Bylaws.
+For Massachusetts charitable registration renewal, document requirements depend on your organization's size or activities.
 Additional documents may be required based on your organization's size or activities, such as: Audited Financial Statement, CPA Review Report, IRS Form 990.

 Are there any exemptions from Massachusetts charitable registration?